penninesoaringclub/newsletter/content/posts/2024-02/index.md

 Don't forget there are now two XC Leagues - the [original one](https://xcleague.com/xc/leagues/view-15.html) that we all know about and another, newer one that lives on [XContest](https://www.xcontest.org/united-kingdom/ranking-club:2688).
 The XContest one does a prize t-shirt for your first 100km flight but other than that the way the tables work is also a little bit different.
 XContest scores Pennine pilots flying anywhere in the UK and the original XC League scores its own Pennine league table as flights only from Pennine controlled sites.
 We'll keep an eye on both.

-# Dates for your diary
+# Dates For Your Diary

 ### Club Night | 11th March
 - Sea View Inn, Chorley